martin-braun/wp-base/app/public/wp-content/plugins/woocommerce-germanized/packages/one-stop-shop-woocommerce/readme.txt

 3. Create a new report

 == Changelog ==
+= 1.3.4 =
+* Fix: Update textdomain to reflect plugin slug
+* Fix: Fallback language file path

+= 1.3.3 =
+* Improvement: Switch plugin locale to de_DE when using de_CH or de_AT

+= 1.3.2 =
+* Fix: Jetpack autoloader version constraint in composer.json

+= 1.3.1 =
+* Fix: Explicitly exclude base country in reports

+= 1.3.0 =
+* Improvement: Refactored EU VAT checks to shared library
+* Fix: Use EL instead of GR for BOP exports

+= 1.2.4 =
+* Improvement: PHP Code sniffer refactoring

+= 1.2.3 =
+* Improvement: Harden URL escaping

+= 1.2.2 =
+* Improvement: Fallback to standard tax class for countries which are missing the reduced tax class.

+= 1.2.1 =
+* Feature: Added BOP (BZSt-Online-Portal) export for Germany

+= 1.2.0 =
+* Improvement: Do not skip refunded parent orders

+= 1.1.9 =
+* Improvement: BOP CSV export (new format with Satzart)

+= 1.1.8 =
+* Fix: Decimal tax rates within reports

 = 1.1.7 =
 * Fix: Tax rate import for disabled OSS status